-37. In August 2021 the Welsh Government took a decision to agree to the UK Government legislating on procurement procedures on behalf of Welsh Contracting Authorities in its forthcoming Procurement Reform Bill.
+38. In August 2021 the Welsh Government took a decision to agree to the UK Government legislating on procurement procedures on behalf of Welsh Contracting Authorities in the Procurement Bill currently before Parliament.
 Assurances were sought and received from the UK Government that this decision would not fetter the Welsh Government's ability to set its own policy priorities for procurement.
 In the announcement about this decision this Bill was referred to as the mechanism through which these policy priorities will be enshrined in law.
-There are several areas where the Bill interacts with the Procurement Reform Bill such as in terminology and definitions, in the bodies covered by the Bills, and in establishing mechanisms for oversight and accountability.
+There are several areas where the Bill interacts with the Procurement Bill such as in terminology and definitions, in the bodies covered by the Bills, and in establishing mechanisms for oversight and accountability.